On offer

 Highlight: This route offers views of both north and south coasts.

-Option 2 - St Loy to Land's End
+Option 2 - South Coast Cliffs from St Loy to Land's End

 Highlight: Reaching Land's End at the end of the walk standing on the very tip of Britain.